General Relativistic Evolution Equations for Density Perturbations in Closed, Flat and Open FLRW Universes: Unique Gauge-invariant Quantities

-Since the perturbation equations (\ref{subeq:basis}) can be rewritten as a system (\ref{subeq:pertub-flrw}) which describes exclusively the evolution of \emph{scalar} perturbations, the cosmological gauge problem can easily be solved in a straightforward way, by using the following fact: \begin{itemize} \item From the background equations (\ref{subeq:einstein-flrw}) and the perturbation equations (\ref{subeq:pertub-flrw}) for scalar perturbations it follows that only the three \emph{independent} scalars (\ref{eq:scalars-flrw}) and their first-order perturbations play a role in the evolution of density perturbations. \end{itemize} This fact reduces the number of possible gauge-invariant quantities substantially, since one only has to consider the three independent scalars (\ref{eq:scalars-flrw}).
-Since scalar perturbations transform under the general infinitesimal transformation (\ref{func}) according to (\ref{eq:trans-scalar}), one can combine two independent scalars to eliminate the gauge function $\xi^0(t,\bm{x})$.
-With the three independent scalars (\ref{eq:scalars-flrw}), one can construct ${3\choose2}=3$ different sets of three gauge-invariant quantities.
+where $\xi^0=\psi(\boldsymbol{x})$ in synchronous coordinates, see~(\ref{eq:synchronous}).
+The quantities~(\ref{subeq:gauge-dep}) are mere coordinate artefacts, which have no physical meaning, since the gauge function $\psi(\boldsymbol{x})$ is an arbitrary infinitesimal function.
+Since the set~(\ref{subeq:gauge-dep}) is a solution set of the system of \emph{linear} equations~(\ref{subeq:pertub-flrw}), one can generate new, equivalent, solutions by adding the gauge modes~(\ref{subeq:gauge-dep}) to the original solutions $\varepsilon_\een$, $n_\een$, $\theta_\een$, $\vartheta_\een$ and $R_\een$.
+Therefore, the solutions of the system~(\ref{subeq:pertub-flrw}) have no physical significance.
+This is the well-known gauge problem of cosmology.
+A first step towards the solution of the gauge problem has already been taken in Section~\ref{sec:scalar-pert}, by rewriting the system of equations~(\ref{subeq:basis}) into a substantially smaller system~(\ref{subeq:pertub-flrw}) that describes exclusively scalar perturbations.
+This has reduced the number of gauge-dependent quantities to five.
+The second step towards the solution of the gauge problem of cosmology can now be taken.
+Since $\varepsilon_\een$, $n_\een$ and~$\theta_\een$ transform under the general infinitesimal transformation~(\ref{func}) according to~(\ref{eq:trans-scalar}), one can combine two independent scalars to eliminate the gauge function $\xi^0(t,\boldsymbol{x})$.
+With the three independent scalars~(\ref{eq:scalars-flrw}), one can construct ${3\choose2}=3$ different sets of three gauge-invariant quantities.
 In each of these sets exactly one gauge-invariant quantity vanishes.
-One of the three possible choices is
+Therefore, the only non-trivial choice is